RomanKosobrodov/mikula/README.md

 ## Motivation

 I take a lot of pictures both on film and digitally and need a simple way to publish them on the web.
 I used JAlbum for a number of years.
-With a little bit of tinkering it produced acceptable results but I always wanted more flexibility in designing my own themes and albums.
+With a bit of tinkering it produced acceptable results, but I always wanted more flexibility in designing my own themes and albums.
 Jekyll provided an inspiration for creating Mikula - a static gallery generator written in Python.